Fort Severn: Naval Academy use

-The Navy turned Fort Severn into a classroom building for the new onshore United States Naval Academy for young naval recruits and midshipmen.
-The Naval Academy started in October 1845 with 56 midshipmen and seven professors.
+The Navy turned Fort Severn into a classroom building for the new onshore United States Naval Academy for young naval recruits and midshipmen, which started in October 1845 with 56 midshipmen and seven professors.

-The leaders developed a new curriculum requiring midshipmen to study at the Academy for four years (equivalent to classical college education) and to train aboard ships each summer.
+The leaders developed a new curriculum requiring midshipmen to study at the academy for four years (equivalent to classical college education) and to train aboard ships each summer.
 That format forms the basis of the far more advanced and sophisticated curriculum at the Naval Academy today.
 The curriculum in the nineteenth century included mathematics and navigation, gunnery and steam, chemistry, English, natural philosophy, and French.

 Demolition

-Due to deteriorating structure, the Naval Academy demolished the old Fort Severn edifices in 1909.
-United States Naval Academy expanded in personnel and grandeur.
+Because of structural deterioration the Naval Academy had the old Fort Severn edifices demolished in 1909, while the Academy expanded in personnel and grandeur.
 Granite buildings replaced the old wooden structures of Fort Severn.
 On 28 March 1977, the local chapter of Daughters of the American Revolution (DAR) placed a plaque in remembrance of the original fort at its former site.